 After mailing in the application, the applicant will receive a notice of action (NOA) Form I-797C acknowledging the filing of the I-485 and any other needed actions.
 If no requests for evidence or other documents are made, no additional actions are needed.

 4. Biometrics Appointment

-The USCIS issues another Notice of Action notifying the applicant for a biometrics (fingerprinting) appointment, indicating the date, time and place.
-Failure to make the biometrics appointment can result in cancelation (abandonment) of the application by the USCIS.
+USCIS issues another Notice of Action notifying the applicant of a biometrics (fingerprinting) appointment, indicating the date, time, and place.
+Failure to make the biometrics appointment can result in cancelation (abandonment) of the application by USCIS.

 5. Adjustment of Status Interview